-The KeyFit and KeyFit 30 are infant carseats from Chicco (pronounced KEEK-koh).
-The original KeyFit model (aka the KeyFit 22) is generally only sold with the Chicco Cortina stroller as a “travel system” while the newer KeyFit 30 model is usually sold separately but can be paired with any compatible Chicco stroller (Cortina, Cortina Together Double, Trevi, or S3 All-Terrain) to create a travel system, if desired.
-The brand new Chicco KeyFit Caddy is a great option if you want a snap-n-go type product that has many of the same great qualities found in a full-featured stroller.
+The original KeyFit model (aka, the KeyFit 22) is often sold with a stroller as part of a “travel system”.
+Just be aware that this version in the “Encore” fashion has a maximum weight rating of 22 lbs. while the KeyFit 30 model is rated up to 30 lbs. and 30″ tall.
+The KeyFit 30 can be paired with any compatible Chicco stroller (see table below) to create a travel system, if desired.
+The Chicco KeyFit Caddy is a great option if you want a snap-n-go type stroller frame that has many of the same great qualities found in a full-featured stroller.

 The newborn insert that comes with both the KeyFit and KeyFit 30 models is used for babies who weigh between 4-11 lbs.
 The insert provides additional support, as well as a secure harness fit for smaller infants.
 It should be removed once the baby weighs more than 11 lbs.
-In the near future, KeyFit manuals will allow the newborn insert to be used beyond 11 lbs (as long as the harness is still in the bottom harness slots), however this change will NOT be retroactive.
-If your KeyFit manual states to discontinue usage of the insert after 11 lbs – you should comply with those instructions.
 It’s worth mentioning that the head support cushion can still be used, if desired, even when the newborn [body] support cushion has been removed.
 The head support pillow may be used until the child needs to use the top harness slots.
 The velcro attachments that secure the head support to the shell of the seat must be threaded through the unused harness slots above the ones currently being used for the child.
 Therefore, once the child needs to use the top slots for the harness – there’s no safe place to attach that head pillow anymore.

 Harness slot heights with newborn insert (approximate): 7”, 9”, 11”